 The purpose of this report is to provide an acoustic assessment of proposed early and enabling works associated with New Shellharbour Hospital Development located at 86 Dunmore Rd, Dunmore.
 The proposed early and enabling works comprise two scopes, to be assessed under separate planning approval pathways (Review of Environmental Factors (REF) and Bulk Excavation Development Application (DA)) as listed below.
-This acoustic assessment assesses both scopes of works accordingly.
+This acoustic assessment assesses only the REF scope of works.
+For information and assessment regarding the Bulk Excavation Works scope, an additional acoustic report has been prepared.